cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 all protocols, providing an abstraction to protocol implementors that matches the abstraction commonly assumed in protocol specifications, while still allowing the use of high-performance curve implementations internally.
+The abstraction layer imposes minor overhead, and only in the encoding and decoding phases.

 While Ristretto is a general method, and can be used in conjunction with any Edwards curve with cofactor 4 or 8, this document specifies the ristretto255 group, which MAY be implemented using Curve25519.

-The abstraction layer imposes minor overhead, and certain operations (like equality) are faster than corresponding operations on the elliptic curve points used internally.

 There are other elliptic curves that can be used internally to implement ristretto255, and those implementations would be